How to Increase Traffic to Your Blog or Web Page

 Add hashtags (eg, #health, #fitness #DIY ) in the description field whenever you pin, tweet, post to Facebook or bookmark your content on any similar sites.
 If you don't use hashtags, only your followers will see your tweets.
 By using hashtags, you potentially increase your audience.
 If a user clicks on a hashtag in a post or search for a hashtag, they are presented with a list of posts by other users which include this tag.
 If you used this hashtag, with a bit of luck your pin may appear in the list.

 Seasonal topics are obviously only going to receive a peak in traffic at the relevant time.
 Not many people are going to be searching for information on how to make Christmas decorations in the middle of summer, or how to garden in the winter!
 Also if you write about current topics, interest may dwindle over time.
 An evergreen topic will generate interest throughout the year and long into the future.
-So for example a hub about a disease or disorder will always be popular.
+So for example an article about a disease or disorder or technology will always be popular.

 Tell Google About Your Webpage

 Usually this is automatic and webpages are eventually crawled and indexed by Google.
 In any case you can submit your webpage URL to Google here: https://www.google.com/webmasters/tools/submit-url?pli=1

 - Post your Page on Social Media Let everyone know about your page on social media sites such as Facebook, Twitter, Redgage and Google+.